Femoral Fracture

 Surgical Treatment

-External fixation: In this type of operation, metal pins or screws are placed into the bone above and below the fracture site.
-The pins and screws are attached to a bar outside the skin.
-This device is a stabilizing frame that holds the bones in the proper position.
+In this type of operation, metal pins or screws are placed into the bone above and below the fracture site.
+A bar outside the skin connects the pins and screws.
+This device, a stabilizing frame, maintains the bones’ proper position.

-External fixation is usually a temporary treatment for femur fractures.
-Because they are easily applied, external fixators are often put on when a patient has multiple injuries and is not yet ready for a longer surgery to fix the fracture.
-An external fixator provides good, temporary stability until the patient is healthy enough for the final surgery.
-In some cases, an external fixator is left on until the femur is fully healed, but this is not common.
+External fixation typically serves as a temporary solution for femur fractures.
+Easily applied, external fixators are often used when patients have multiple injuries and aren’t ready for prolonged surgery to address the fracture.
+They offer effective temporary stability until the patient’s health permits the final surgery.
+Occasionally, external fixators remain until the femur fully heals, though this is uncommon.

-Plates and screws: During this operation, the bone fragments are first repositioned (reduced) into their normal alignment.
-They are held together with screws and metal plates attached to the outer surface of the bone.
+In this procedure, surgeons first reposition (reduce) the bone fragments into their normal alignment.
+They secure them together using screws and metal plates affixed to the bone’s outer surface.

-Plates and screws are often used when intramedullary nailing may not be possible, such as for fractures that extend into either the hip or knee joints.
+Plates and screws are preferred when intramedullary nailing is impractical, such as for fractures involving the hip or knee joints.